yang123vc/qf/README.md

 `func(r *http.Request, documentStructure string, permission string) (bool, error)`

 The link to display to the user is of the form `doc/{documentStructure}/list/`

+## FAQs

+### Groups of Programmers building on QF.
+How to merge.

+Use a shared database.

+You could set up one on a cloud platform.

+It's better that having a merger program of databases because the primary keys of the document structure would need to change.
+This would invalidate the fields data and would need the document structure IDS to be changed in the ExtraCodes.

+### How do I send mail after saving a document in QF.

+Use ExtraCode.

+There is no inbuilt mail function so as to give a lot of choices in terms of email provider and the design of the email itself.

+### How to Create a Foreign Key between a QF table and a non QF table

+Create a big number field.
+Then use ExtraCode to validate that the data is in the other table.

 ## License